The Evolution of Twitter

 Twitter is making itself relevant again.
 In addition to the new video content improvements, it is also taking action against complaints about interaction within the app and the way the app functions in general.

 In order to minimize online bullying, Twitter is flagging abusive tweets that may offend other users.
 Some fear this may infringe on some free speech issues.
-But, after the intensity of the abusive environment — as intense as some users receiving death threats — others believe the change may be beneficial to the network.
+But, others believe the change will be beneficial to the network.

 Twitter is even launching its own program that caters directly to users with slow networks and less data — Twitter Lite.
 Twitter Lite uses what’s called “data saver mode,” that uses less mobile data than the app does.